samjulien/blog/_posts/2018-05-25-how-identity-and-access-management-tools-help-insurance-teams.markdown

 This eliminates the need for your team to do additional research to ensure any changes are up to code in your geographic area or industry.

-Top-notch IAM providers will offer even more tools, like [Touch ID](https://auth0.com/blog/how-fingerprint-auth-gives-you-security/) and other 2FA options, to help ease the customer experience.
+Top-notch identity and access management providers like Auth0 will offer even more tools, like passwordless authentication and 2FA options, to help ease the customer experience.
 These features can provide a clear measure of safety that customers will immediately appreciate.
 Each step along the way allows your team to move further away from lagging competitors by gaining user trust, invigorating your brand, and creating more-efficient internal processes.

 ## Be an Early Adopter